 Your DNP Salary and Your Workplace

 While your education and job responsibilities affect your earning potential, your work environment can also play a role.
-Here are examples of the average annual salaries in common work settings for clinical nurses with a DNP.
+Here are examples of the median annual salaries in common work settings for clinical nurses with a DNP.

 Your DNP Salary and Where You Live

 Your geographical location also can have a significant impact on how much you earn.
 Since an APRN’s scope of practice can vary by state and metro area, you could have different responsibilities and earning potential, depending on where you live.

 Check out where you can earn the most money as an APRN.